-• an annual worldwide focus day on a Sunday near the end of April, as the culmination of Digital Outreach Month.
+• an annual worldwide focus day on a Sunday in Spring, as the culmination of Digital Outreach Month.
 Churches and other groups are encouraged to create a focus spot or digital training day, either on that Sunday, or indeed at any time of the year.
+Next IE Day is 1 June 2014.

 • a year-round resource guide about web, mobile and digital media outreach